Now that a new tenancy is about to start, there are a few things you need to remember to do and a few other things to bear in mind for later.

 Right to rent checks – You must check that all tenants over the age of 18, whether named on the tenancy agreement or not, have the right to live in the UK.
 You must check the original documents with the holder present, and keep copies of these documents throughout the tenancy and for 12 months after the end of the tenancy.
 For more information, click here.

 Smoke & carbon monoxide detectors – ALL rental properties must have at least one working smoke detector on each floor.
 This applies to ALL tenancies, whether new or existing.
-A property with a solid fuel appliance must also have a working carbon monoxide detector.
-These must be tested on the first day of the tenancy.
-NOTE: While carbon monoxide detectors are not currently a legal requirement for gas boilers, it is strongly advised that you have carbon monoxide detectors fitted.
+All rooms used as living accommodation and containing a fixed combustion appliance (excluding gas cookers & hobs) must have a working carbon monoxide detector.
+These must be tested on the first day of the tenancy and at any subsequent inspection.

 Gas safety certification – It is a legal requirement for a landlord to have a valid gas safety certificate in place at all times during a tenancy.
 A copy of the gas safety certificate should be given to the tenants on the day they move in.
 This certificate must be renewed annually.
 Click here to order yours now.